offthedial/site/community.md

 # Community
 Off the Dial is thankful to have such an awesome team and community of @Moderators, including @Streamers & @Organisers!
 They are a crucial part of Off the Dial and the server would not be where it is today without them.
 Each person in the community also has their own unique skills and backgrounds.
 If you want to learn more about them, or if they interest you, you can check each one of them out, right here!

-## Active
-Here you can find everyone who is actively maintaining Off the Dial!
 ### DJam98
 > *Owner & Twitter Addict* - **[Twitter](https://twitter.com/djam987)**